A Guide to Competitive Swimming

 Short Course events are swum in a 25 metre long pool, (these are the main length of gala we will attend).
 Long Course events are swum in a 50 metre long pool, (county galas are swum at this length).

-When you swim at licensed galas your times are sent to the ASA and are placed on their rankings.
-You can see your ranked times on the ASA website under the ‘Results and Rankings’ tab and select Rankings.
+When you swim at licensed galas your times are sent to Swim England and are placed on their rankings.
+You can see your ranked times on the Swim England website on the Individual Best Times page.

 At most galas we will have a Swimming Coach and/or helper on poolside.